-The curriculum is composed of 12 required Leadership courses (36 units), the Exit Option of Integrative Seminar (3 units) or Directed Reading (3 units), bringing the program total to thirty nine (39) units.
+The curriculum is composed of 11 required Leadership courses (33 units), the Exit Option of Integrative Seminar (3 units) and 6 one unit special topic workshops (6 units), bringing the program total to forty two (42) units.
+Students choosing the Directed Reading exit option will register for Exit Option Design and Proposal instead of the Integrative Seminar and will also enroll in a 3 unit Directed Reading course, bringing the program total to forty five (45) units.
 This program consists of five steps.

-- Completion of Coursework

-- Advancement to Candidacy
+- Completion of Coursework - Advancement to Candidacy

 - Completion of an Exit Option

 - Application for Graduation

 - Commencement

-Core Course Requirements
+Course Requirements